aveswoods/sheetmaker/README.md

 ## Future Development

-Here is a list of features I hope to implement ASAP:
+Here is a list of features I hope to implement:

 - Ability to move sheet items
 - Ability to delete specific sheet elements, instead of just the last one